geraldsilvertreebrands/spim/docs/phase5.md

 6) Tests (integration-light)
   - Mock Magento client; verify mapping and persistence

+7) Change editing form for entities
+  - Attributes of attribute_type "versioned" that have a pipeline, should no longer allow simple editing.
+They need to show both (i) the value_current field (ie pipeline output), and then:
+    - if value_override is not null, a form field to edit value_override, as well as a button to "Remove override" (sets to null)
+    - if value_override is null, a button called "override" that shows value editing controls to set value_override

 Acceptance criteria
 - Pull sync writes input attributes correctly and creates entities as needed.
 - Push sync updates Magento and advances `value_live` accurately.